 Who doesn't love gorgeous skeins of hand dyed sock yarn?
 While creating a pair of socks is always a great small project, there are many other worthy designs to pursue.

-We've rounded up 10 of our favorite possibilities, below.
+We've rounded up 10 of our favorite possibilities, below, and we've recommended some of our hand-dyed yarn for each one.

 Boho Chic "Mosaic Bracelets" crochet pattern by Jennifer Renaud